Georgia to roll out roadside assistance on interstates

 One is as service patrol to look for stranded motorists and provide help, he said.

-The second is basic maintenance like removing torn up tires from the road, picking up litter and cutting back branches.
+The second is basic maintenance, such as removing torn up tires from the road, picking up litter and cutting back branches.

 Maggie Lee: @maggie_a_lee